 Pregnancy is an important event in women's lives.
 There are many physiological and psychological changes during pregnancy that despite the pleasant feeling of becoming a mother, sometimes are accompanied by unstable psychological changes (4).
-In different periods of pregnancy, the duration and quality the time of Hippocrates, sleep disorders during pregnancy have been considered (8).
+In different periods of pregnancy, the duration and quality of sleep are different (5).
+Change in women's sleep pattern starts from the 12th week of pregnancy and continues until 2 months after delivery, with sleep disorders in the form of frequent awakenings and reduced night sleep (6).
+Sleep quality disorder is one of the most common problems during pregnancy (7).
+Since the time of Hippocrates, sleep disorders during pregnancy have been considered (8).